cs-uh-3260/flask-frontend-testing/README.md

 ## Your Task

-Add another browser-based system test for the delete student page
+Add two tests for the delete student page:

+Test 1: makes sure that the homepage has the delete student link and goes to the right page Test 2: makes sure delete student works as expected (hint: you may need to first add a student so you are sure the email you will delete exists)